 Sunday, January 24, 2016

-Chris Rhodes being interviewed on The Authors Show (by Don McCauley), about his children’s book, “Hippy the Happy Hippopotamus”, 10.00 Eastern Standard Time (3.00 PM, UK Time), January 23rd, 2016.
+Awarded as a Winner in the "50 Great Writers You Should be Reading" contest, Chris Rhodes was interviewed on The Authors Show (by Don McCauley), about his children’s book, “Hippy the Happy Hippopotamus”, 10.00 Eastern Standard Time (3.00 PM, UK Time), January 23rd, 2016.

-Described as an Eco-Parable, an edited version of the recording will be broadcast on The Authors Show from February 9th (4.00 A.M.
+Described as an Eco-Parable, an edited version of the recording was broadcast on The Authors Show from February 9th (4.00 A.M.
 UK time) to February 10th (4.00 A.M.
 UK time).

 DM: Can you tell us about the book?